 The Department Other Report will update the Target Quality Measures and Quality Monitoring Measures, if necessary.
 This Department Other Report will be used by the New Health System to report most recent verifiable values available for Measures in the Index, as specified in Section 6.04(b)(xvi).
-Data reported in the Department Other Report and the New Health System Annual Report and other sources as deemed appropriate by the Department will be used to calculate the Final Score and trends that will be reported in the Department Annual Report.
+Data reported in the Department Other Report and the New Health System Annual Report and other sources as deemed appropriate by the Department will be used to calculate the Other Sub-Index Score outlined in Exhibit I and trends that will be reported in the Department Annual Report.